 We are building with bricks or concrete blocks and stuccoing the completed homes.
 The homes are built in a very traditional Indian style, with white walls and a flat, concrete roof that gets used almost like a porch or backyard in the United States.
 Work will typically involve helping the masons and carpenters.
 At times there will be painting, and any other work that could be expected on a masonry build project.
 We will provide necessary tools, but as with most build sites, it never hurts to bring a few small hand tools with you.

-Trivandrum: We offer two housing options – a guest house with semi-private rooms (recommended), or a nearby hotel.
+We offer two housing options in Trivandrum – a guest house with semi-private rooms (recommended), or a nearby hotel.
 Each group will stay entirely in one or in the other, as determined by the team leader prior to the trip.
-The guest house is run by an Indian couple who live next door and work hard to accomodate their guests’ requests, including food requests.
+The guest house is run by an Indian couple who live next door and work hard to accommodate their guests’ requests, including food requests.
 Volunteers will experience traditional Indian food and have bottled water available.
-Each room has 2-4 beds and fans and air conditioning, and internet is available albeit only at a single computer work station.
+Each room has 2-4 beds and fans and air conditioning, and internet is available, albeit only at a single computer work station.
 The place is simple, but clean, and ideal for mission-minded groups.

 This part of India is incredibly beautiful with much to do, from visiting beaches to touring parks and historical sites.
 Groups can even choose to spend a night in a houseboat.
 We expect each group to spend at least a couple of days seeing the sites – or more if the group desires.

-Most two-week trips will cost $1400-1800.
+Trips range from 7-14 days, and trip costs vary accordingly.
+A standard trip is roughly two weeks and costs around $1,400-$1,800.
 More precise budgets are custom developed for each trip.
 Trips lasting 7-10 days will naturally cost less than 14-day trips.